josh-ip/kalos/README.md

+## README Additions from Josh

+1. Need to add a .env file with the environmental variables (Josh has them and can send).
+Instructions on how to make a .env file are below in "Local Development" –> "Configuration"

 # Next.js OpenAI Doc Search Starter

 This starter takes all the `.mdx` files in the `pages` directory and processes them to use as custom context within [OpenAI Text Completion](https://platform.openai.com/docs/guides/completion) prompts.